Completed programs and current topics

 - Social convoy and sustainable employability: Innovative strategies of outplacement / Replacement Counseling (SOCOSE, 2000-2003)

 The most important topics that I am currently working on.

 - Extending the Job Demands-Resources model

 The proposed research program seeks to extend the Job Demands-Resources (JD−R) model, a recently developed and increasingly used model in work and organizational psychology to explain the antecedents of negative (burnout) and positive (work engagement) aspects of employee well−being.
-Three extensions are envisioned: (1) integrating positive (charismatic) and negative (destructive) leadership into the model; (2) including employee learning and development as an additional outcome; and (3) applying the JD−R at the aggregated team level.
+Three extensions are envisioned: (1) integrating positive (engaging) and negative (disengaging) leadership into the model; (2) including employee learning and development as an additional outcome; and (3) applying the JD−R at the aggregated team level.
 These extensions are pursued in interdisciplinary research collaboration with occupational medicine (burnout), labor pedagogy (employee learning) and human resources management (leadership).